 Can you get a $10,000 grant for home improvement?
 Quick answer is yes.
 Find on this page all the information you need for home improvement programs by the State of Missouri, by cities and by counties.
 Learn: how much they provide, if you’re eligible and where to apply.

-In general in Missouri repair grants for homeowners can help with:
+In general in Missouri, free grants for home repair help homeowners with:

 Windows are expensive; broken windows, no longer opening, warped frame, drafty and leaking air are a few among many common signs homeowners’ windows need repair or replaced.
 See also the Windows Replacement Guide for common window problems and replacements.
 We have a separate resource explaining the programs for windows replacement in Missouri.